julian-molina/Documentation/index.md

 ## About this Documentation

-This is the documentation site for the Superalgos Project, as described [on the website](https://superalgos.org/).
+This is the documentation site for the Superalgos Project, as described [on the website](https://superalgos.org/), and it's in a permanent state of work-in-progress, pretty much like the system itself.

-This documentation is currently work in progress and corresponds to the latest stable version of Superalgos Suite.
-The system has experienced a major shift on multiple fronts, and changes are still being documented.

-The current pages cover all the basic aspects of the concepts entailed in the system.
-That is, most concepts native to Superalgos and technical details of the system are covered already.

-Pending work includes:

-* Documentation-wide illustrations.

-* *How to* pages and specific *use cases*.
+Reading this documentation in a linear manner starting with these *Before you begin* pages and the *Getting started* guide is ideal.

+The rest of the documentation covers all concepts managed by the system.
+However, we acknowledge that a *How to* section is required and is the current focus.
+Also pending are documentation-wide illustrations.

 ## Beta Stage Notice